klei1984/max/defects.md

 31. **[Fixed]** The game implements a set of wrapper functions for file operations like fopen, fread, fseek.
 On the other hand there are no wrappers for fclose, ftell, fwrite and so on.
 This is not actually a defect, but a strange design decision as the wrappers add no functionality at all and the game uses them inconsistently all around.
 The reimplementation removes the wrappers.

-32. The default mouse action for a non anti air land unit is to attack a neutral bridge if an enemy flying entity is located in the cell.
+32. **[Fixed]** The default mouse action for a non anti air land unit is to attack a neutral bridge if an enemy flying entity is located in the cell.
     <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_32.mp4" type="video/mp4">
     </video>
     The video clip demonstrates that the cell below the enemy air transport is free to unload a land unit, but moving a stealth unit back to the free cell is not possible as the default action for the cell is to attack instead of move.
-For a cell where a neutral bridge is present only the default action is to allow movement there.
+For a cell where only a neutral bridge is present the default action is to allow movement there.
 As an infiltrator cannot attack a flying target and the bridge is a neutral entity the default action for such a cell should be to allow movment there, but the game incorrectly interprets the situation that the default action should be the attack.
+The proposed defect fix is to test whether the selected friendly unit is able to attack the enemy, non neutral,  unit type found at the target cell.

 33. If a cell is occupied by an enemy land unit and an enemy air unit, possibly sea unit works as well, the game does not allow selection of the air unit.
 In case a cell is occupied by a neutral bridge and an enemy air unit, the air unit is selectable while the neutral bridge is not.
 This is more of a limitation or problem instead of a defect, but it should be solved.